marcanuy/simpleit.rocks/docs/ruby/jekyll/tutorials/_posts/2017-02-27-how-to-add-bootstrap-4-to-jekyll-the-right-way.md

 You’ll find
 a
-[minimal example of a site](https://github.com/marcanuy/jekyll-bootstrap4) in Jekyll hosted on GitHub, based on this article and ready to use, and the following step by step video:
+[minimal example of a site](https://github.com/marcanuy/jekyll-bootstrap4) in Jekyll hosted on GitHub based on this article ready to use.

+There is also a step by step video using the previous package manager Bower instead of Yarn:

 <div class="embed-responsive embed-responsive-16by9">
   <iframe class="embed-responsive-item" src="//www.youtube.com/embed/0EI1V_Whgto" allowfullscreen></iframe>